Once you’ve finished your basic training and implemented its lessons, you might be keen to try some more advanced rider training.

 Intercom systems help the instructors give feedback and explain their demonstrations.
 Most courses will use these.
 Check with the individual course provider.

-What to expect: Community-focused meetups with other riders and qualified, volunteer observers with membership of IAM Roadsmart on completion of the test.
+What to expect: Community-focused meetups with other riders and IMI Qualified Observers with membership of IAM Roadsmart on completion of the test.
 Less structured than other options but more flexible.

 What to expect: This is a four-day course, with each day’s lesson usually costing around 20GBP.
 It’s organised through local networks so that you can train with other candidates and local, qualified instructors.